Matt Ammendola: New York Jets

 On July 31, 2021, Ammendola signed with the New York Jets.
-On December 4, 2021, Ammendola was released after going 13-for-19 on field goals through 11 games.
-On December 7, 2021, Ammendola was signed to the practice squad.
+On December 4, 2021, he was released after going 13-for-19 on field goals through 11 games.
+Three days later, Ammendola was signed to the practice squad.
 He signed a reserve/future contract with the Jets on January 10, 2022.
-He was released on March 29, 2022.
+Ammendola was released on March 29, 2022.

-Houston Texans
+Houston Texans (first stint)

 On August 25, 2022, Ammendola signed with the Houston Texans.
 He was waived two days later.

 Kansas City Chiefs

 Ammendola was signed to the Kansas City Chiefs practice squad on September 13, 2022.
-He was then elevated via a standard elevation on September 15, 2022.
-He reverted back to the practice squad after the game.
-He was elevated to the active roster for the Chiefs' Week 3 game against the Indianapolis Colts due to an injury to starting kicker Harrison Butker.
-During the game Ammendola missed a field goal and an extra point.
+He was then elevated via a standard elevation two days later.
+He was reverted to the practice squad after the game.
+Ammendola was elevated to the active roster for the Chiefs' Week 3 game against the Indianapolis Colts due to an injury to starting kicker Harrison Butker.
+During the game, Ammendola missed a field goal and an extra point.
 On September 26, 2022, he was released by the team.

 Arizona Cardinals

 On October 4, 2022, the Arizona Cardinals signed Ammendola to their practice squad.
-On October 8, 2022, Ammendola was activated from the practice squad after an injury to starting kicker Matt Prater.
-Ammendola started the following day against the Philadelphia Eagles, going 1-2 on field goal attempts, but missed the game-tying field goal at the end of regulation.
+Four days later, he was activated from the practice squad after an injury to starting kicker Matt Prater.
+Ammendola started the following day against the Philadelphia Eagles, going 1–2 on field goal attempts, but missed the game-tying field goal at the end of regulation.
 He was signed to the active roster on October 12.
-He was released by the team on October 17.
+Ammendola was released by the team on October 17.

 Green Bay Packers

 On January 3, 2023, Ammendola signed with the Green Bay Packers' practice squad following an injury to Ramiz Ahmed.

+The Houston Roughnecks acquired Ammendola's XFL playing rights on August 6, 2023.

+Houston Texans (second stint)

+On November 7, 2023, Ammendola was signed to the Texans practice squad following an injury to starting kicker Kaʻimi Fairbairn.
+Ammendola was promoted to the active roster on November 11.
+The next day, he kicked the game-winning field goal at the end of regulation against the Cincinnati Bengals.
+Ammendola was released by the Texans on November 27, 2023, after missing the game-tying 57-yard field goal at the end of regulation the day prior at home against the Jacksonville Jaguars and was re-signed to the practice squad two days later.
+He was promoted to the active roster on December 2.
+Ammendola was released on December 12.

+San Antonio Brahmas

+On January 19, 2024, Ammendola signed with the San Antonio Brahmas of the United Football League (UFL).
+He was released on March 10, as the Brahmas chose to sign Donald De La Haye, who won an open competition with Ammendola for the team's kicker position.